Marie-Ehrman/FS_Courses_Database_React_App/README.md

 ## Sources
- I was able to achieve most of this project by following along with the Treehouse "React Authentication Courses".
+ I was able to achieve most of this project by following along with the Treehouse "React Authentication Courses" and combining it with Techdegree-Project-9 from this repo.